 Nowadays most of us live, work, travel and recreate in areas that have surrounding cellular towers and a pretty reliable cell signal that we connect to.
 And with almost everyone owning a cell phone now, we pretty much expect to have those solid cell connections wherever we go.

 The cell service providers have built out their networks so that now coverage is better than it was just a few years ago.
 Still we all occasionally find ourselves in a spot where the cell signal is spotty or perhaps non-existent.

 Why is that?
 Well, let’s review what makes a solid cell signal and how cell phone service works.
 Your cell phone communicates with a cell tower, and ultimately with other phones, using radio waves.
 Those waves move voice or data communications across specific frequency bands assigned to the various cell carriers.

-How Cell Signal Works
+How Does Cell Signal Work?